heutelbeck/sapl-demos/sapl-demo-axon/README.md

-# Demo Project - Attribute-based Access Control (ABAC) using Axon Framework, Spring Boot and SAPL
+# Demo Project - Attribute-based Access Control (ABAC) and Attribute Stream-based Access Control (ASBAC) using Axon Framework, Spring Boot and SAPL

 This project demonstrates how to implement Attribute-based Access Control (ABAC) and Attribute Stream-based Access Control (ASBAC) in an event-driven application domain implemented with the Axon Framework and Spring Boot.